 Mediation in South Africa

-Family Mediation in South Africa is a growing profession comprising primarily of family attorneys, psychologists, and social workers.
-Family Mediation offers to the “family-in-conflict” the option to utilize as an alternative to the legal system, an efficient, cost-effective dispute resolution process to assist them in resolving their dispute.
+Family & Divorce Mediation in South Africa is a growing profession comprising primarily of family attorneys, psychologists, and social workers.
+Family & Divorce Mediation offers to the “family-in-conflict” the option to utilize as an alternative to the legal system, an efficient, cost-effective dispute resolution process to assist them in resolving their dispute.

 FAMILY MEDIATION